|

 105th MG Bn. gunners in action at Mazinghein, near St. Souplet

 1st platoon of the 107th Machine Gun Company.
 Known as the "Summit Gunners" (many in the company were from the Summit, N.J. area) they distinguished themselves during the attack on the Hindenburg Line attack (Somme Offensive).
 Front row, 2nd from left is First Sergeant (later Lieutenant) Kenneth Gow.
 Awarded the Distinguished Service Cross for his actions of September 29th, he was killed in action on October 17.
+Alan Eggers (middle row, first on left) and Thomas O’Shea (back row, fifth from left) were awarded The Medal of Honor for their actions on September 29th.
+O'Shea was killed in that action.

 2nd Platoon of the 107th Machine Gun Company.
 In the front row, far right is Sergeant Paul Gadebusch.
 As a lieutenant he was twice cited in orders for action at the Hindenburg Line.
 In the second row, second from left is John Latham, one of three "Summit Gunners" awarded the Medal of Honor